 - Dairy-free chocolate chips – perfect for the allergy-prone because they’re gluten, dairy, nut, egg and sulfite free

-You could easily swap ingredients to your liking and I’ve noted those in the recipe below.
-This doesn’t HAVE to be dairy-free, gluten-free and vegan – but why not let it be?
+This doesn’t have to be dairy-free, gluten-free and vegan – but why not let it be?

 - 2 bananas

 - 1/3 cup unsweetened applesauce (can substitute 1 egg)

 - 1/3 cup maple syrup (can substitute honey)